Update November 20th 2020

 As Approved MCS Installers of Renewable Energy Heat Pump, we are able to complete works on this scheme, We are seeing heavy demand for this service at present – and will do what we can to assist you in making the right choices.

 We are only able to Offer at this time the Installation of Air Source Heat Pumps, once we recieve an enquiry from you we will contact you to get some basic information, this will be further supported by a Pre Technical Site visit to assess suitability and provide a Budget Costing. if at this juncture you wish to proceed further we will complete a Technical Visit where we will complete a full design and Heat Loss Calculation of your property, the initial budget costing will be updated to provide a full cost of the intended works along with reccomendations on Heat Emitter changers.
-The Technical Visit costs are included within all our quotes and will be chargeable in any event.

 An Energy Performance Certificate (EPC) will be required for your property – Our Reccomendation is Beach Energy Consultants of Cambridge – Mr Tony Wyatt can be contacted on 01223 269215.